Richard A. Manoogian

 Christopher A. O’Herlihy

-Chairman and Chief Executive Officer, Dennis W. Archer PLLC and Chairman Emeritus, Dickinson Wright PLLC, a Detroit, Michigan-based law firm
+Chairman and CEO of Dennis W. Archer PLLC and Chairman Emeritus, Dickinson Wright PLLC, a Detroit, Michigan-based law firm

 Dennis W. Archer

-Managing Director, Apjohn Group, LLC and General Partner, Apjohn Ventures Fund, Limited Partnership
+Managing Director, Apjohn Group, LLC, a business development company, and General Partner, Apjohn Ventures Fund, Limited Partnership, a venture capital fund

 Donald R. Parfet

-Chairman, Chief Executive Officer and President of TRW Automotive Holdings Corp.
+Chairman, Chief Executive Officer and President of TRW Automotive Holdings Corp., a diversified automotive supplier

 John C. Plant

-Mr. Plant has been the Chairman of the Board of TRW Automotive Holdings Corp. since 2011 and its President and Chief Executive Officer as well as a director since 2003.
+Mr. Plant, 60, has been the Chairman of the Board of TRW Automotive Holdings Corp. since 2011 and its President and Chief Executive Officer as well as a director since 2003.
 Prior to that, he had been a co-member of the Chief Executive Office of TRW Inc. and the President and Chief Executive Officer of the automotive business of TRW Inc. since 2001.
 From 1999 to 2001, Mr. Plant was the Executive Vice President and General Manager of TRW Chassis Systems.
-Prior to joining TRW, Mr. Plant was employed by Lucas Varity Automotive as the Managing Director of the Electrical and Electronic Division from 1991 to 1997, and then as its President until it was acquired by TRW Inc. in 1999.
-Mr. Plant serves as a director of the Automotive Safety Council and the Henry Ford Health System and is the Vice Chairman of the Kennedy Center Corporate Fund Board.
+From 1991 to 1997, Mr. Plant was employed by Lucas Varity Automotive in management positions, ultimately serving as its President until it was acquired by TRW Inc. Mr. Plant serves as a director of the Automotive Safety Council and is the Vice Chairman of the Kennedy Center Corporate Fund Board.

-Vice Chairman, Chief Financial Officer and Director, Taubman Centers, Inc., a real estate investment trust
+Vice Chairman and Chief Financial Officer and director of Taubman Centers, Inc., a real estate investment trust

 Lisa A. Payne

-Retired Chairman and Chief Executive Officer, Krey Distributing Company
+Retired Chairman and Chief Executive Officer of Krey Distributing Company, a beverage distribution firm

 Mary Ann Van Lokeren